-The project meets the needs of the live performance, theatre, and event engineering industry to maintain and enhance safety competence during the COVID-19 crisis.
+The project met the needs of the live performance, theatre, and event engineering industry to maintain and enhance safety competence during the COVID-19 crisis.
 Even before the pandemic, the industry recognized the insufficiency of competent workforce.
-As a result of the COVID-19 crisis, a considerable number of competent employees have left the industry, which has resulted in a lack of essential safety competence.
-To recover from the damages caused by the pandemic, it is highly important to guarantee sufficient safety competence in the industry.
+As a result of the COVID-19 crisis, a considerable number of competent employees had left the industry, which had resulted in a lack of essential safety competence.
+To recover from the damages caused by the pandemic, it was highly important to guarantee sufficient safety competence in the industry.

-The SafeOnStage training model will be built on the safety competences defined by the European Theatre Technicians Education (ETTE).
+The SafeOnStage training model was built on the safety competences defined by the European Theatre Technicians Education (ETTE).

 More on ETTE project, please visit https://stage-tech-edu.eu/

-SafeOnStage project started in April 2021 and ends in March 2022.
+SafeOnStage project started in April 2021 and ended in March 2022.

-The project is executed by Metropolia University of Applied Sciences and it is funded by European Social Fund.
+The project was executed by Metropolia University of Applied Sciences and it was funded by European Social Fund.